mate-academy/qa_is_isogram/README.md

 An **isogram** is a word that has no repeating letters, consecutive or non-consecutive.

-Write a function `isIsogram` that takes a string `word`, that contains only letters, and checks whether this word is an **isogram**.
+Write a tests for the function `isIsogram` that takes a string `word`, that contains only letters, and checks whether this word is an **isogram**.

 Notes: